aaaaarrp/Transformers-Accleration/README.md

 `train_script.py`: main function to train model w or w/o quantization

-`plot.ipynb`: used to plot figures
+`plot.ipynb`: used to check accuracy and plot figures

 # Example commands to run